The best MongoDB GUIs in 2024

 Atlas acts as a one-stop solution for managing your database.
 The free tier itself gives you access to the GUI for managing your database.
 The premium feature gives you a lot more features including advanced profiling, performance tuning, redundancy, and monitoring - all using a GUI.

-MongoDB for VS Code [Beta]
+MongoDB for VS Code

-• Shell quick access: on launching MongoDB shell from the VS Code command palette, you can connect to the same cluster you have active in VS Code.
+• Shell quick access: On launching MongoDB shell from the VS Code command palette, you can connect to the same cluster you have active in VS Code.

-• Playgrounds: you can edit and run commands to see results immediately.
+• Playgrounds: You can edit and run commands to see results immediately.
 They also support, syntax highlighting, intelligent autocomplete, and staging of snippets to create aggregations.

 Most programmers use VS Code as part of their development kit.
 So they do not need to worry about installing and setting up an additional tool for connecting to MongoDB via a GUI.
 This extension offers them the convenience of interacting with MongoDB in a way that fits into their native workflow.